duoshock/UM-70/Assembly Guide.md

 <img src="images/17_OLED_Trim_C.jpg" width="400">
 </a>

-Trim headers pins short on both side, be sure the pins on the front are not protrude higher than the screen.
+Trim header pins short on both side, be sure the pins on the front are not protruding higher than the screen.

 <a href="images/18_OLED_Install_A.jpg">
 <img src="images/18_OLED_Install_A.jpg" width="400">